cwangjiang/Takens_protein/README.md

 This will generate a 100,000 by 50 matrix, each row is a reconstructed point, there are 100,000 points, the full length of h2t.mat is 1,000,000, and we sub-sample 100,000 from it, with a skip size of 10.

 ## 5_RCT_dMaps
 Similar to 1_dMaps, we use pivot diffusion maps to the delayed points EBD.mat, distance between two point is not RMSD between molecular configuration, but regular Eucledian distance.
-The brief process and parameters are provided below:
+The brief process and parameters are provided below, details can be referred to 1_dMaps.

 - Use main.cpp to compute pairwise distances, and generate about 500 pivots, if 100,000 is too much and runs slow, we can try this on a smaller sampling of 10,000 points.
 Determine the Ncut first, and try different rcut.

-- Then using loadingfile.m to load the pairwise distance into matlab.
+- Then using 'loadingfile.m' to load the pairwise distance into matlab.

 - Use dMap.m to conduct diffusion maps on the pivots.